bpype/blender-studio-pipeline/docs/addons/cloudrig/code.md

 # Contribute
 This project has grown large enough that external contributors would be fairly welcome.
 Just [get in contact with Demeter](https://blender.chat/direct/mets) before you start coding.
+You can also [open an issue](https://projects.blender.org/Mets/CloudRig/issues) to discuss design and functionality before you start coding.

 ### Adding a new Component/Parameter
 The implementation of CloudRig's [Component Types](cloudrig-types) are found in the `rig_components` folder of the repository.
-Here, you will also find `cloud_template.py`, which is intended to show the bare minimum boilerplate code.
-If you un-comment the last line of this file and Reload Scripts in Blender, you'll see it show up as a component type option in the UI and you can try generating it.
+Here, you will also find `external_components/my_component.py`, which is a template for you to create your own component types.
+Simply un-comment the last line of this file and Reload Scripts in Blender, to see it show up as a component type option.
+Generating it will create a bone and a constraint.

-To make your own component type, just copy this file, and rename some things:
+To start making your own component types, just copy this folder, and rename some things:
-- The file name must start with `cloud_`.
-For example's sake, let's say it's `cloud_my_component.py`.
+- The file name should be unique, as it defines the namespace for the parameters in Blender's RNA.
+So it might be a good idea to prefix all your files with some identifier.
 - Change the class's `ui_name` property to something unique to show in the UI, eg. "My Component".
 This should be artist-friendly, and should be Title Case.

 Other than that, there are a couple things you should not change: